Topher-Dev/salesprep-wiki/Developer-Guide.md

      apt update && apt upgrade -y
      ```
 2. **Create an Admin User**
    - To improve security and avoid using the root account, create a new admin user.
-This user will have complete access to the app and naming should follow the convention of appname(abbrev)_admin eg "fv_admin":
+This user will have complete access to the app and naming should follow the convention of appname(abbrev)_admin eg "sp_admin":
      ```bash
-     adduser fv_admin
+     adduser sp_admin
      ```
    - Follow the prompts to set a password and provide additional information.
    - Grant administrative privileges, add the new user to the `sudo` group:
      ```bash
-     usermod -aG sudo fv_admin
+     usermod -aG sudo sp_admin
      ```
    - You can now log out of the root account and log in with your new admin user.